Introduction to time slots

 - The time slots feature is arguably one of the more complex features in the TicketCo platform when it comes to creating events.
 We therefore suggest that you take your time with the set up, and that you are familiar with how "regular" events work first.

-- The feature must be activated by us here at TicketCo, so if you would like access, send us an email to support@ticketco.events and we will assist you.
+- The feature must be activated by us here at TicketCo, so if you would like access, get in touch we will assist you.

-- Time slots can be a great feature if you want to sell tickets for regular interval slots e.g. mini golf slots which started every half an hour between 12pm and 4pm Monday to Friday.
-If however, you are selling tickets to a series of different events e.g. concerts over the course of 2 weeks, you would should rather set up a "regular" event and copy it manually.
+- Time slots can be a great feature if you want to sell tickets for regular interval slots e.g. mini golf slots which start every half an hour between 12pm and 4pm Monday to Friday.
+If however, you are selling tickets to a series of different events, such as concerts over the course of 2 weeks, you should rather set up a "regular" event and copy it manually.
 Below are some more examples:

 Example |